-Ice Climbing Blue Ice In Johnston Canyon at Banff
+Ice Climbing In Johnston Canyon At Banff

 While visiting Banff National Park, Bob and I learned of a hiking trail at Johnston Canyon that promised views of frozen waterfalls after traversing the length of a deep river gorge beneath sheer canyon walls.
 We knew the experience would be right up our alley.
 What we did not anticipate was finding a group of ice climbers actively ice climbing the frozen waters of the Upper Falls.